benwilcock/pcf-axon-cqrs-demo/README.md

 $ cf login -a api.run.pivotal.io
 ````

-When logging in, be sure to choose an 'Org' and 'Space' with ample quota.
+When logging in, you'll need your account username and password.
+Be sure to choose an 'Org' and 'Space' with ample quota.

-Now we're logged in, we can setup the supporting services required for our apps.
-Use the commands below to instantly self-provision services for *MySQL*, *RabbitMQ*, *Spring Cloud Registry* and *Spring Cloud Config*.
-Note that the Config server will need to know where to get it's config from.
-A setup file has been provided in the root of this project that contains [the location](https://github.com/benwilcock/app-config).
+Once you're logged in, you can setup the supporting services required for the applications.
+Use the commands below to instantly self-provision backing services for *MySQL*, *RabbitMQ*, *Spring Cloud Registry* and *Spring Cloud Config*.
+Note that the Config server will need to know where to get it's configuration files.
+A setup file has been provided in the root of this project that contains [the Github location of the configuration required.](https://github.com/benwilcock/app-config)

 ````bash
 $ cf create-service cleardb spark mysql